ksoze84/sokore/README.md

 This is a simple, classic-behavior custom hook that:
 * Creates an instance using the class; instance and state is not stored/shared.
-* **This hook does not work alongside useVolKore nor getVolKore, because these store the instance.**
+* **This hook does not work alongside useSoKore nor getSoKore, because these store the instance.**
 * More performant than these other hooks.
 * But have the same advantages:
   * Work with classes.